owncloud-archive/documentation/admin_manual/configuration_database/linux_database_configuration.rst

   innodb_file_format=Barracuda
   innodb_file_per_table=ON

-When this is done, tables in MySQL will be created with a:
+When this is done, tables will be created with a:

 - ``utf8mb4`` character set.
 - ``utf8mb4_bin`` collation.
 - ``row_format`` of compressed.

-For more information, please refer the following links:
+For more information, please either refer to lines 1084 to 1108 in ``config/config.sample.php``, or the following links:

 * https://dev.mysql.com/doc/refman/5.7/en/innodb-parameters.html#sysvar_innodb_large_prefix
 * https://mariadb.com/kb/en/mariadb/xtradbinnodb-server-system-variables/#innodb_large_prefix